oroinc/documentation/user_guide/entity_management.rst

 Add Fields to an Entity
 -----------------------

+Entity with no fields is meaningless and will not be processed by the system.
+Once an entity has been created, you will get to the *View* page of the new entity, where you can define its new fields.

 Please refer to the :ref:`Field Management <user-guide-field management>` Guide to find out, how to add fields to the entity.